 - Maximise Editor Space: when this is enabled, the Mixbus "editor" window will try to make itself fullscreen.
 The exact behavior will differ depending on your OS version.

 - Maximise Mixer Space

+- · Region Layers >

+- Stacked Layer Display: switches all selected tracks (or ALL tracks if none are selected) to a "Stacked" layer view

+- Overlaid Layer Display: switches tracks to "Overlaid" view.

+- Automation >

+- Toggle All Existing Automation: selected tracks (or ALL tracks if none are selected) show every automation lane that has any control-points in it (click this again to hide them)

-- · Primary Clock >
+- Primary Clock >

-- Focus On Clock: the primary clock will get "focus" for text entry, so you can type in a time location.
+- Focus On Clock: the primary clock will get "focus" for text entry, so you can type in a time location

 - Timecode: switches the primary clock to show "Timecode" format.
 Learn more here.

 - Bars & Beats

 - Minutes & Samples

 - Samples

-Secondary Clock >
+- · Secondary Clock >

 - Timecode: switches the secondary clock to use "Timecode" display format.
 Learn more here.

 - Bars & Beats

 - Minutes & Samples

 - Samples

+- Rulers >

+- Min:Sec

+- Timecode

+- Samples

+- Bars & Beats

+- Meter

+- Tempo

+- Ranges

+- Loop/Punch

+- CD Markers

+- Markers

+- Video

-• Zoom >
+- Zoom >

-- Zoom In: zooms the timeline to show a smaller time interval. - Zoom Out - Zoom to Session: zooms the timeline to show the entire length between the Session Start and End markers. - Zoom to Selection: zooms the timeline to show the length of the selected Range, AND vertically to show the track selection. - Zoom to Selection (Horizontal): zooms the timeline to show the length of the selected Range - Fit Selection (Vertical): zooms the editor so the track/region selection fills the vertical space of the screen. - Toggle Zoom State: reverts to the previous zoom state - Expand Track Height: increases the height of all selected tracks - Shrink Track Height: decreases the height of all selected tracks
+- Zoom In: zooms the timeline to show a smaller time interval.

+- Zoom Out - Zoom to Session: zooms the timeline to show the entire length between the Session Start and End markers. - Zoom to Selection: zooms the timeline to show the length of the selected Range, AND vertically to show the track selection. - Zoom to Selection (Horizontal): zooms the timeline to show the length of the selected Range - Fit Selection (Vertical): zooms the editor so the track/region selection fills the vertical space of the screen. - Toggle Zoom State : reverts to the previous zoom state - Expand Track Height: increases the height of all selected tracks - Shrink Track Height: decreases the height of all selected tracks